rocc0/ViewsDB/README.md

 # ViewsDB
-Web app writed on golang and angularjs 2.
+Web app writed on golang and angularjs.
-Used: Go, Postgres, Bleve, AngularJS 2
+Used: Go, MySQL, Elasticsearch, AngularJS, MongoDB

 Project is in process...